 The policy states, in general, that Arlington will fund, design and construct projects to achieve the LEED Silver certification.
 The policy applies to buildings owned by the County as well as space leased by the County.
 The appropriate LEED rating system will be applied on a case-by-case basis (LEED for New Construction, LEED for Commercial Interiors, LEED for Core and Shell, etc.) The policy does not apply to Arlington Public School projects.

 The policy was updated in 2019 to place greater emphasis on energy efficiency, performance based results, and cost effectiveness of new County facilities and major renovations.
+The policy was updated in 2020 to continue to keep pace with market and technology changes.

 Check out Arlington County’s LEED certified projects